shravanisatarkar08/Vibe-Matcher-Prototype/README.md

 # Vibe-Matcher-Prototype

 Vibe Matcher is a prototype recommendation system that matches products to a user's natural-language "vibe" query.
-Product descriptions are converted into **vector embeddings** using **SentenceTransformers**, and **cosine similarity** identifies the top-3 matches.
-The system handles low-similarity queries and includes visualizations.
-It can be extended with **OpenAI embeddings** or a **vector database** for production deployment.
+Product descriptions are converted into **vector embeddings** using **SentenceTransformers**, and product-query similarity is used for recommendations.

 ## Features
 - Converts product descriptions into vector embeddings.